atomicdata-dev/atomic-data-docs/src/core/concepts.md

 The Subject (or Atomic Subject) is the first part of an Atom.
 It is the identifier that the rest of the Atom is providing information about.
 It's a URL that points to the Resource.
-The creator of the Subject MUST make sure that it resolves).
+The creator of the Subject MUST make sure that it resolves.
 In other words: following / downloading the Subject link will provide you with all the Atoms about the Subject (see [Atomic Querying](querying.md).

 ## Predicate